zzy419693289/CityRun_Robot/ReadMe.md

 # Mobile Robot Navigation system based on Stereo Vision and Open Street Map
 ```
-The web link of obstacle avoidance video for wheeled mobile robots is
+The video link of wheeled mobile robot for obstacle avoidance is
 https://www.bilibili.com/video/av38015293/
 ```
 ```
-The web link of the wheeled mobile robot cruise video in the playground is
+The video link of wheeled mobile robot cruising in playground is
 https://www.bilibili.com/video/av38003153/
 ```